awsdocs/amazon-emr-management-guide/doc_source/emr-manage-resize.md

 You can use the Amazon EMR console to resize a running cluster\.

-**To change the instance count for existing a running cluster using the console**
+**To change the instance count for an existing running cluster using the console**

 1. From the **Cluster List** page, choose a cluster to resize\.